- Can I donate electronic records?

 - Will the Library take everything I offer?

-Although FHL may not be able to accept all that you offer (due to staff and space constraints or because the donation may not be within our collecting mission) we welcome the chance to review the material.
-If it is not appropriate for us, we may be able to suggest another site for your gift.
+FHL welcomes the chance to review your materials, though we may not be able to accept all that you offer due to staff and space constraints.
+And if it is not appropriate for us, we may be able to suggest another site for your gift.

 - Will I be able to have access my donation?